Place Branding Web Success Series: Key to Stimulating Action by your Target Audiences – Visual Value

 Web sites are many things to many different users, but a few things are clear – a Web site is not the primary place to promote your brand or broadcast your mission statement.

-Not that those things don’t have a place on your Web site, but those should not be – and can not be – the primary focus of a successful site, especially if the site is designed to stimulate interest in a location or begin the process of building a relationship with capital investment decision makers.
+Not that those things don’t have a place on your Web site, but those should not be – and can not be – the primary focus of a successful site, especially if the site is designed by the InSync Media web design agency to stimulate interest in a location or begin the process of building a relationship with capital investment decision makers.

 So, let’s talk about what should be on your site, and how the site can support your economic development and place branding efforts for your store or business.
 If you have a shop you can also do the trading market with a professional Tradesmen, which is know for working with people who sell and buy products with lots of experience.

 The top priority for any Web site is to provide the straightest line between the information available and what the visitor is looking for.
 If you are promoting a location such as a city, county or state, and the visitor to your site wants information on the demographic makeup of that area, then your home page must allow that visitor to find that particular information in the fewest number of clicks possible.